Dongjum: History

 Before 2018, the village was part of the Franekeradeel municipality.
 Dongjum consists of a group Artificial dwelling hills, on an old bank of a watercourse.
 The area needs as demonstrated by archaeological research already in Roman times have been occupied.
 From pottery excavated at the time that the residents were quite wealthy.
-From the end of the Roman Empire until the 5th century the area was uninhabited for all thoughts.
+From the end of the Roman Empire until the 5th century, the area was uninhabited for all thoughts.

 Goslinga State

-In the early 17th century was the stins Goslinga State built where later grietman and statesman Sicco van Goslinga lived who died in 1731.
-The stins was demolished in 1803.
+In the early 17th century was the stins Goslinga State built where later grietman and statesman Sicco van Goslinga lived, who died in 1731.
+The stins were demolished in 1803.
 In the church of Dongjum (1777) is a mausoleum of Sicco van Goslinga.